 These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
 The amendments also aim to improve information an entity provides related to liabilities subject to these conditions.

 The amendments are effective for annual reporting periods beginning on or after 1 January 2024.

-iii.
+(b) Statement of compliance and basis of preparation - continued iii.
 Amendment to IAS 7 and IFRS 7 - Supplier finance